Rates and Charges Q and A for 2017-2018

 All changes to direct debit accounts must be made using the prescribed form.

-Rate capping has been introduced by the Victorian Government in 2016 and restricts the overall Council rate revenue to an increase of no more than 2.5 per cent.
+Rate capping was introduced by the Victorian Government in 2016 and restricts the overall Council rate revenue.

 Each year going forward the Minister for Local Government will set the rate cap which specifies the maximum increase in councils’ rates and charges for the forthcoming financial year.